Delta (video game): Plot

-The player character is a member of an elite police squadron called Delta Patrol, commanding a battle cruiser in the Delta Sector of space.
-The Delta Sector's dangers include lost ships, alien bandits, and unknown forces of destruction, and the character's assignment is to terminate the enemy forces that hide within them.
-Destroying an entire wave of attacking aliens earns credits that the player may use to buy weapons and ship modifications.
+Delta is a game in which the player character is a member of the Delta Patrol, an elite squadron of police in the Delta Sector, and has command of a battle cruiser.
+The dangers of the Delta Sector include lost ships and alien bandits among other unknown destructive forces, and the character must terminate the alien enemy forces that use these hazards to hide.
+Destroying an entire wave of enemies earns credits that the player may use to purchase weapons and ship modifications.

 Gameplay

 The player controls a spaceship and gains power-up points by destroying formations of enemies.
 Some enemy formations instead subtract power-up points for the player, so the player must take note of which formations to destroy.
-Periodically blocks containing the power-ups (higher speed, faster rate of fire) appear and the player can pick one of them up: The more points the player has collected, the more powerful are the power-ups that can be chosen.
+Periodically blocks containing the power-ups (higher speed, faster rate of fire) appear and the player can pick one of them up: the more points the player has collected, the more powerful are the power-ups that can be chosen.
 Unavailable power-ups are gray and kill the player if he flies into them, making them part of the obstacles in the game.
 The effects of the power-ups are lost over time and must therefore be regained.
 The player gets a choice between in-game music or in-game sound effects.
 There is also a high score table but no way to save it when the game is turned off.

 Reception

 Delta Patrol was reviewed in 1987 in Dragon #128 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.
-Computer Gaming World stated "the graphics are not especially exciting and the game reminds this reviewer of the old Atari 2600 game, Megamania".
+Computer Gaming World stated that "the graphics are not especially exciting and the game reminds this reviewer of the old Atari 2600 game, Megamania".
 Zzap!64 saw reviewers Julian Rignall, Gary Penn and Steve Jarratt divided by the game; none disliking it, but some not thinking it was as good as its predecessor Sanxion.
 The game received a 74% overall rating in the April 1987 issue.